5 Reasons Why Your HVAC Unit is Loud Do you find your HVAC unit excessively…

 Home Flooring Pros notes that a carpet combined with a dense polyurethane foam pad has an R-value of about 2.5-3.0.
 That’s not a lot, but it can give your floor’s insulation a little boost.
 Plus, carpet just feels warmer under your feet, which might make it easier to turn down your thermostat a degree or two.

 However, the ALA recommends that if you want something warmer under your feet, you choose rugs instead of wall-to-wall carpeting.
-The rug can be removed and thoroughly cleaned outdoors, helping to avoid the problems of allergens and mold associated with carpets.
+The rug can be removed and thoroughly cleaned outdoors, helping to avoid the problems of allergens associated with carpets.

 See Also: Keeping Your Home Cleaner This Winter